-1) Revenue Recognition for Construction contracts

-The Company generates significant revenue from construction contracts and long-term operating and maintenance agreements.
+Key Audit Matter How our audit addressed the Key Audit Matter Revenue Recognition for Construction contracts The Company generates significant revenue from construction contracts and long-term operating and maintenance agreements.
 Revenue from these contracts is recognized over the period of time in accordance with the requirements of Ind AS 115, Revenue from Contracts with Customers.
 For majority of its contracts, the Company recognizes revenue and profit on the stage of completion based on the proportion of contract costs incurred for the work performed to the balance sheet date, relative to the estimated costs on the contract at completion.
-The recognition of revenue and profit / loss therefore are based on estimates in relation to the estimated total costs of each contract, which involves significant judgments, identification of contractual obligations and the Company's rights to receive payments for performance completed, scope amendments and price escalations resulting in revised contract price.

-Refer Note 2.10 and Note 32 of the standalone financial statements.
+The recognition of revenue and profit / loss therefore are based on estimates in relation to the estimated total costs of each contract, which involves significant judgments, identification of contract price.
+Refer Note 2.10 and Note 32 of the standalone financia statements. targeted at selected major long-term projects.
+Our audit procedures included the following: Obtained an understanding of company's revenue recognition policies and reviewed compliance in terms of provisions of Ind-AS 115.
+Performed assessment that the revenue recognition method applied was appropriate based on the terms of the arrangement and contract; Obtained an understanding of the revenue recognition processes including documentation maintained and tested key internal controls impacting revenue, on sample basis; Assessed the reliability of management's estimates by comparing the actual outcome of completed projects with provision estimated timelines;